Welcome to today's edition of the Rush 24-7 podcast.

 Now that he's in the White House, he only knows one speed, and that's full speed ahead.

-Remember, in the way Trump works, if you remember a couple of things that we've talked about on prior occasions from the book, The Art of the Deal, you all remember that one of the big takeaways is that Trump's advice is ask for three times what you want, so that you've got room to compromise and come back.
+Remember, the way Trump works, if you remember a couple of things that we've talked about on prior occasions from the book, The Art of the Deal, you all remember that one of the big takeaways is that Trump's advice is ask for three times what you want so that you've got room to compromise and come back.

-But the second part of this that doesn't get a whole lot of attention is because I don't think most in the media have ever taken the time to read it.
+But the second part of this that doesn't get a whole lot of attention is because I don't think most of the media have ever taken the time to read it, is when do you pull back?

 At what point do you start negotiating or compromising or whatever?